 In 1985, Eugene M. Lang's generous gift transformed a small New School undergraduate program known for its seminar-style teaching into a distinct liberal arts college within the university.
-In acknowledgment of his generosity and his vision for undergraduate education, this new division was named Eugene Lang College.
+In acknowledgment of his generosity and his vision for undergraduate education, this new school was named Eugene Lang College.
 Since then, Eugene Lang College of Liberal Arts has embodied the values of its founder: a strong commitment to academic excellence and to linking liberal arts education with civic engagement.

-Mr. Lang was a son of immigrant parents and grew up in New York City during The Great Depression.
+Mr. Lang was a son of immigrant parents and grew up in New York City during the Great Depression.
 He attended public schools and was admitted to Swarthmore College on a scholarship at age 15.
 He graduated with a major in economics.
 While working successively as a writer of business reports and a production planner and factory manager for an aircraft parts company, Mr. Lang earned an MS business degree from Columbia University and studied mechanical engineering at the Brooklyn Polytechnic Institute.

 For more than 60 years, Mr. Lang's work focused on starting diverse manufacturing ventures based on innovative projects and technologies.
 He pioneered licensing and technology transfer as practical ways for small American manufacturers to extend their businesses to foreign markets.
 Nation's Business once described him as "a father of innovation" and Forbes magazine called him "the quintessential entrepreneur."
 He was also a strong public advocate of small business interests.
 Mr. Lang received the U.S. government's "E" Award from President John F. Kennedy and commendations for distinguished service on overseas trade development and policy missions of the U.S. Commerce and State Departments.